openMindBase/mind_base_manager/README.md

 You can play with this graph using obsidian by downloading the appropriate mind_base/ folder and opening it as a vault in the downloaded app

 ## You find what we do interesting?
-Please leave a **star** on the repository or share it anywhere you want
+Please leave a **star** on the repository or share it anywhere you want.

 ## Try our old assessment software
 For better understanding of your individual competencies in math up until high school you can try out our old assessment-software at the following link.